 ROSEN, TOP RANKED INVESTOR COUNSEL, Encourages Tesla, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – TSLA

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Tesla, Inc. (NASDAQ: TSLA) between February 19, 2019 and February 17, 2023, both dates inclusive (the “Class Period”), of the important April 28, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Tesla, Inc. TSLA between February 19, 2019 and February 17, 2023, both dates inclusive (the "Class Period"), of the important April 28, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Tesla securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.